functionland/docs/docs/mvp/fotos/backup.md

 2. After the image has uploaded succesfully you should see a 'cloud with a checkbox' icon and a 'share' icon in browse mode for the image.

-3. You can verify that the Box is in fact storing the image for you and that you are able to retrieve it by deleting the image from your device and tapping on the placeholder thumbnail that appears in its place to download it.
+3. You can verify that the Fula environment is in fact storing the image for you and that you are able to retrieve it by deleting the image from your device and tapping on the placeholder thumbnail that appears in its place to download it.